How to Check My EIN Credit: Everything You Need to Know

 What Is a Business Credit Score?

 Like personal credit scores, businesses also have scores that show their creditworthiness to lenders.
-Because your business's credit score reflects your history of paying bills on time, banks and other lenders will use credit reports to consider approving your business for a loan or for other financing.
+Because your business's credit score reflects your history of paying bills on time, banks and other lenders will use credit reports to consider approving your business for a loan or for another financing.
 These reports help them determine the likelihood that your business will pay them back the money they lend to you.

 In addition to lenders, business credit scores tell your vendors and suppliers how likely you are to pay them for the products or the services they provide your business.
 Good credit scores also help your business qualify for lower rates on business insurance and some loan options.